 Dimensions 15.75 x 12

 Naturally nonporous and resistant to bacteria

 Include non-slip rubber feet

 When purchasing a cutting or chopping board for your kitchen there are numerous things you need to consider.
 You might want to ensure that it fits with the décor and style of your kitchen, leading you to prefer a glass cutting board.
 You may have a family with allergies and intolerances, so minimizing cross-contamination is an important factor, meaning you consider color-coded board.
 Similarly, you may have a young family who likes to be in the kitchen with you, so aspects such as weight, size, and ease of cleaning become of paramount importance.
 If you have mobility issues, then the addition of handles may become an important factor and a heavy granite cutting board would be completely impractical.
-In this section of the guide, we look at cutting boards in more detail and explore many of these aspects.
-We discuss the best materials for cutting boards, which are best for meat, how to choose the right size cutting board, and just as importantly, how to clean your cutting board properly.
+In this section of the guide, we look at them in more detail and explore many of these aspects.
+We discuss the best materials, which are best for meat, how to choose the right size, and just as importantly, how to clean them properly.

 No kitchen is complete without a cutting board.
 Traditionally these boards were made from wood, primarily because it was one of the most available resources.
 Early cutting boards were made from rough-hewn wood and were most likely disposed of once the kill had been properly prepared and cooked.
 Advances in technology saw the wooden cutting board become more refined and more durable.
 While a heavy-duty butcher block would probably last a butcher their entire lifetime, home wooden chopping boards were not always as durable.
 Constant use, cleaning, and new detergents and chemicals often lead to boards splitting, cracking, and warping.

 This has led to an explosion of new materials being used for this kitchen classic.
 But which is the best and has wood really had its time?